Jason-CKY/MLOps-workflows/README.md

 ![Mlflow Architecture](assets/mlflow_architecture.png)

 Mlflow is deployed in a remote tracking server enabled with proxied artifact storage access.
-This allows a remotely managed mlflow instance that multiple clients in an organisation/company can upload/track their machine-learning experiments.
+This allows a remotely managed mlflow instance that multiple clients in an organisation/company can upload/track their machine-learning experiments onto.
 This managed mlflow instance can also act as the central machine-learning model registry that offers discoverability to software engineers and data scientists in the organisation.

 Notes: